Smart Grids Data Analysis: A Systematic Mapping Study

-To allow a less fine-grained view, we summarized the technique used in terms of sampling, classification, clustering, or regression analysis by overall percentage impact in a category (Fig. \ref{fig:empirical-technique}).
+To allow a less fine-grained view, we summarized the techniques used in terms of sampling, classification, clustering, or regression analysis by overall percentage impact in a category (Fig. \ref{fig:empirical-technique}).
 The categories were defined by looking at articles analyzing part of the data in search for data properties (\textit{sampling}), aggregating data points (\textit{clustering}), solving classification tasks (\textit{classification}), or regression tasks (\textit{regression}).
-This shows areas in which the techniques are more relevant: sampling analysis is more relevant in the \textit{C8. privacy} category, classification is more important in \textit{C4. load segregation}, \textit{C6. power quality}, \textit{C9. security}, and \textit{C10.
-SG failures}, clustering is more significant in \textit{C1. customer profiling} and \textit{C3. events analysis} categories, and regression is more important in \textit{C2. energy output forecasts} and \textit{C7. pricing}).
+This view highlights areas in which the techniques are more relevant: sampling analysis is more relevant in the \textit{C8. privacy} category, classification is more applied in \textit{C4. load segregation}, \textit{C6. power quality}, \textit{C9. security}, and \textit{C10.
+SG failures}, clustering is more significant in \textit{C1. customer profiling} and \textit{C3. events analysis} categories, and regression is more targeted to \textit{C2. energy output forecasts}, \textit{C5. power loads/consumption analysis}, and \textit{C7. pricing}.

-\subsection{RQ5.
+\subsection{RQ3.
 Which are the most used software tools / development environments used for data analysis in the identified sub-domains?}

-We extracted from the papers the information about the software tools that are reported as more used (Fig. \ref{figure:most-used-tools}).
-Our \textit{a~priori} assumption was that Matlab, Python, and R would have been found as the most used platforms.
-However, in answering this research question, we found interesting results in terms of numbers of deployments and other alternative environments used (like MatPower for power systems simulations).